cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 A hash-to-curve suite fully specifies the procedure for hashing byte strings to points on a specific elliptic curve group.
 {{suites-howto}} describes how to implement a suite.
-Designers specifying an application that requires hashing to an elliptic curve should either choose an existing suite or specify a new one as described in {{new-suite}}.
+Applications that require hashing to an elliptic curve should use either an existing suite or a new suite specified as described in {{new-suite}}.

 All applications using a hash-to-curve suite MUST choose a domain separation tag (DST) in accordance with the guidelines in {{domain-separation}}.